 Two views of a handsome fox carved of azurite/malachite by Loren Tsalabutie from Zuni.
 From nose to tail, he is 3.75 inches long and $350.

 A dendritic watermelon serpentine mountain lion by Fernando Laiwekete, 2.5 inches long and $45.
-At right is one of Delvin Leekya’s beautiful overlay birds.
-Carved from white marble with overlaid turquoise, apple coral, abalone and pink mussel shell, 3 inches from beak to tail and $40.
 A serpentine frog with two shell dragonflies hitching a ride.
 Carved by Daisy Leonard, 2 3/8 inches long and $90.
+A red winged blackbird by Calvert Bowannie Sr, carved from marble with apple coral details.
+Just over 2.75 inches long and $65.

 A Picasso marble mountain lion by Rickson Kallestewa, 3.5 inches long and $75.
 The onyx mountain lion is by Mike Mahooty.
 3.75 inches long and $90.
 A sodalite mountain lion by Ron Lunasee.
 3 1/8 inches long and $75.

 Enrike Leekya has been busy fashioning a wonderful range of animals.
 All are carved from Zuni travertine.
-Above, left to right: The anteater is 3.5 inches long and $75.
-A kangaroo!
+Above, left to right: A kangaroo!
 2 5/8 inches high and $60.
 A horse, 2.75 inches from snout to tail and $60.
 A badger, 2.75 inches long and $60.
+A steer with turquoise horns, 2.5 inches long and $75.